intenthq/scala-style-guide/README.md

 spray
 all other imports
 ___blank line___
-com.ebay
+com.globaldawn
-com.paypal
+com.intenthq
 ```

 You should also regularly run IntelliJ's Optimize Imports (Edit > Optimize Imports) against
-your code before merging with `develop`, to maintain import cleanliness.
+your code before merging with `master`, to maintain import cleanliness.

 ## Location